Too drunk to drive? Soon, your vehicle could decide

-The European Commission is committed to reducing road deaths to zero by 2050 – and one of the ways it hopes to achieve its goal is with the introduction of new safety rules that include the mandatory installation of systems to prevent drink-driving that aren’t a million miles away from the technology Volvo is about to launch.
+The European Commission is committed to reducing road deaths to zero by 2050 — and one of the ways it hopes to achieve its goal is with the introduction of new safety rules that include the mandatory installation of systems to prevent drink-driving that isn’t a million miles away from the technology Volvo is about to launch.

 At HERE, the idea of technology working seamlessly in sync with our daily lives chimes with our hope of enabling an autonomous world that enhances the way everyone and everything in our towns and cities lives, moves and interacts.
 We could welcome an era that realizes new potentials for businesses, society and humanity.

 Of course, a car isn’t the only mode of transport where the involvement of alcohol is less than ideal.
-The booming popularity of electric scooters was always likely to bring drink driving (or, rather, drink riding) to the sidewalk - indeed, it arrived last year when the US recorded one of its first DUI prosecutions for being under the influence while operating an electric scooter.
+The booming popularity of electric scooters was always likely to bring drunk driving (or, rather, drink riding) to the sidewalk - indeed, it arrived last year when the US recorded one of its first DUI prosecutions for being under the influence while operating an electric scooter.

-The City Of Austin recently conducted a study on injuries associated with scooters accidents.
+The City Of Austin recently conducted a study on injuries associated with scooter accidents.
 Amongst the broken bones, the study found that in almost a third of cases, the rider had consumed alcohol in the 12 hours preceding their injury.

 Drunk scooting is something the industry is alive to and — much like the automotive sector — steps are being taken to combat the problem through smart uses of technology.

 Electric scooter rental firm Lime is already trialing an in-app feature that after 10pm displays warning about riding drunk.
-It asks the user to answer the question ‘are you safe to ride?’ by typing ‘yes’ before it will unlock a scooter.
+It asks the user to answer the question "Are you safe to ride?" by typing "yes" before it will unlock a scooter.

-This is just one in a series of expected measures aimed at combating drunken use of Lime’s scooters – another development could ultimately make use of in-built sensors to detect erratic movement after which the scooter could be slowed automatically.
+This is just one in a series of expected measures aimed at combating the drunken use of Lime’s scooters — another development could ultimately make use of in-built sensors to detect erratic movement after which the scooter could be slowed automatically.